-Middle School Students who live where the shortest walking distance is more than two and a quarter mile to their zoned school will be considered by district transportation.
+Middle school students who live where the shortest walking distance is more than two and a quarter mile to their zoned school will be considered by district transportation.
 Exceptions include: when hazardous conditions make bus transportation not advisable for the safety of children, if a student moves from their own zoned school by district action, If the student is a special education student with transportation needs documented as a related service.

 Riding the bus is a privilege.
 Disorderly or rude conduct will not be tolerated.
-Students that receive a citation will receive a 3-day bus suspension on the 1st offense, the 2nd is 5 days.
-The 3rd is 10 days.
-And the 4th is for the remainder of the semester and a mandatory meeting with parents, a school administrator, and a representative from transportation.
+Students that receive a citation will receive a 3-day bus suspension on the 1st offense, a 5-day bus suspension on the 2nd offense, and a 10-day bus suspension on the 3rd offense.
+The 4th offense will result in suspension from the bus for the remainder of the semester and a mandatory meeting with parents, a school administrator, and a representative from transportation.
 A BUS SUSPENSION IS NOT A SUSPENSION FROM SCHOOL.
 IT IS THE PARENT'S RESPONSIBILITY TO GET THE CHILD TO SCHOOL.